 If you’re thinking about looking for new LOGCAP jobs in 2018, now is the time to prepare.
-New developments/task orders in the overseas contracting industry will be happening including (probably) LOGCAP V.
+New developments/task orders in the overseas contracting industry will continue including LOGCAP V.

-Amendment 0003 to the Logistics Civil Augmentation Program (LOGCAP) V request for proposal extended the proposal due date and time to 26 February 2018 at 4pm Central.
+Amendment 0010 (posted 09/17/2018) to the Logistics Civil Augmentation Program (LOGCAP) V request for proposal extended the award date as follows:

-Companies will start posting “maybe if we win” jobs.
+Companies have started posting “maybe if we win” jobs.

-As I write this today, Tuesday February 6th, there are 82 companies on FBO’s Interested Vendors List for LOGCAP V.
+As I update this today, Sunday September 23rd, there are 108 companies on FBO’s Interested Vendors List for LOGCAP V.